Food

 Leftovers for Breakfast?
 You Bet!

 Egg bakes and stuffed omelets are highly customizable venues for all kinds of leftovers.
-The term “egg bake” covers several styles of baked egg dishes that we know and love, like frittatas, stratas and quiches make excellent Thanksgiving casseroles.
-They all involve mixing various ingredients into beaten eggs followed by a stint in the oven.
+The term “egg bake” covers several styles of baked egg dishes that we know and love, like frittatas, stratas and quiches.
+These all make excellent Thanksgiving casseroles.
+They all involve mixing various ingredients into beaten eggs, followed by a stint in the oven.

 Who knew there were so many fun and delicious ways to use up Thanksgiving leftovers?
 We hope you’re feeling inspired to turn your post-Thanksgiving leftovers into something your family will enjoy!